HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 # Troubleshooting
 ## Error while installing Homeassistant-Supervised.deb caused by wrong os-agent
-If something goes wrong by the Installation of Homeassistant Installer, you can try to uninstall the OS-Agent with the following
+If something goes wrong with the Installation of Homeassistant Installer, you can try to uninstall the OS-Agent with the following
 ```
 sudo dpkg -r os-agent
 ```